ComplexData-MILA/AIF-Gen/README.md

   - num_samples: 5
     alignment_task:
       objective: 'Ask an interesting philosophy question'
-      preference: 'Explain the answer to the question at a level that could be understood by a 5 year old'
+      preference: 'Explain the answer at a level that could be understood by a 5 year old'
       domain:
         philosophy:
           seed_words: # Some interesting words we want inject into our prompts